There have been several recent changes to the rules surrounding benefits.

 - £257.69 a week for single adults who don't have children, or whose children don't live with them

-For more information about the benefit cap changes, visit GOV.UK
+For more information about the benefit cap changes, visit the GOV.UK benefit cap page.

 State pension changes